C-ZLTV/c-zltv.github.io/README.md

 - [Kevin Powell](https://www.youtube.com/@KevinPowell) - whose [21 days Responsive layout free course](https://courses.kevinpowell.co/view/courses/conquering-responsive-layouts) I followed while working on the project.
 It might as well be one of the best free Resource I've come accross.

-- [CSS Reset by Andy Bell](https://piccalil.li/blog/a-modern-css-reset/) - creverly written in 2019 still seems to be one the first and best thing I've seen mention by experienced developers when talking about css reset.
+- [CSS Reset by Andy Bell](https://piccalil.li/blog/a-modern-css-reset/) - intelligently written in 2019 still seems to be one the first and best things I've seen mentioned by experienced developers when talking about css reset.

-- [SuperSimpleDev](https://www.youtube.com/@SuperSimpleDev) - whose youtube videos I watch regaring CSS and Git&Github.
-The Git&Github videos where probably the most in deth and complete beginner friendly explanations that I've watched and that actually made me understant important concepts.
+- [SuperSimpleDev](https://www.youtube.com/@SuperSimpleDev) - whose youtube videos I watched regaring CSS and Git&Github.
+The Git&Github videos where probably the most in deth and complete beginner friendly explanations that I've come across and that actually made me understant important concepts.

 ## Author